 - Frist Art Museum.
 An exhibition hall located in the historic U.S. Post Office Building.

 - Johnny Cash Museum.
-As the name suggests, the museum is located on Broadway and although small, this popular museum forms an important role in maintaining Nashville’s musical importance.
+As the name suggests, the museum is located on Broadway, and although small, this popular museum plays an important role in maintaining Nashville's musical importance.

 Cultural Locations of Note:

 - The Parthenon.
 Located in Centennial Park, the Parthenon is a full-scale replica of the Greek version as a tip of the hat to the impact that Greece had on the west.